integrated-ethics/web/content/labs/eula-transparency.markdown

 -   <https://hbr.org/2018/01/the-case-for-plain-language-contracts>

-### Assessment\*\* (to be included at a later date on a quiz, paper, or exam to determine if LOs were reached)\*\*
+### Assessment

--   Which virtue(s) does a complex user agreement violate?
+1. Which virtue(s) does a complex user agreement violate?

-    -   Transparency, for sure, but maybe also honesty or dignity
+-   *Transparency, for sure, but maybe also honesty or dignity.*

--   What was one method suggested for making user agreements more accessible?
+2. What was one method suggested for making user agreements more accessible?

-    -   Table of contents, FAQ page, Executive summary, Plain English
+-   *Table of contents, FAQ page, Executive summary, Plain English.*

--   What was an argument in support of the lack of ethicality of the hypothetical complex user agreement made by classmates that used either the Utilitarian or Analogies frameworks?
+3. What was an argument in support of the lack of ethicality of the hypothetical complex user agreement made by classmates that used either the Utilitarian or Analogies frameworks?

-    -   Answers would depend on your particular class
+-   *Answers would depend on your particular class.*

 ## References